eswlab/orphan-prediction/README.md

 	If NCBI-SRA has no samples for your organism, and you are relying solely on RNA-Seq that you generate yourself, best practice is to maximize representation of all genes by including conditions like reproductive tissues and stresses in which orphan gene expression is high.

+ Pick one of the 2 _ab initio_ predictions below:

-2. Run BRAKER
+2a.
+Run BRAKER
 	- Align RNA-Seq with splice aware aligner (STAR or HiSat2 preferred, HiSat2 used here)
 	- Generate BAM file for each SRA-SRR id, merge them to generate a single sorted BAM file
 	- Run BRAKER

-3. Run MAKER
+2b.
+Run MAKER
 	- Align RNA-Seq with splice aware aligner (STAR or HiSat2 preferred, HiSat2 used here)
 	- Generate BAM file for each SRA-SRR id, merge them to generate a single sorted BAM file
 	- Run Trinity to generate transcriptome assembly using the BAM file